BenZollo-Analysis-KE/Voter-Access-Kenya/README.md

 PostGIS (SQL): Database management of Census 2019 records.
 Python (Pandas): Automation of travel-time and turnout correlations.
 Fine Arts: Cartographic aesthetics for high-impact communication.

+Key Findings from Kibera (2022 Data)
+The Crowd Effect: Olympic Primary School (15,400 voters) had the lowest turnout (62%), proving that high density creates a "Time Tax" that discourages participation.
+The Small Station Success: Mashimoni (7,200 voters) had the highest turnout (73%), showing that smaller, localized stations are more efficient for democracy.
+Strategic Recommendation for IEBC 2027
+Using SQL and Spatial Buffers (GIS), I propose a "Maximum 8,000 Voters per Station" policy.
+This requires creating 3 new sub-polling centers in the Lindi and Sarang'ombe wards to ensure every youth can vote in under 30 minutes.